 If you are looking for more of a telemedicine approach or want to learn more about it, check out our review on Sesame Care, a direct-to-patient platform.

 What makes Rootine vitamins different from other brands?

 It’s no secret that Rootine works a bit differently from other personalized vitamin brands.
-We’ve mentioned the fact that the company utilizes nutrigenetics and an evergreen algorithm, which has never been done before in per.
+We’ve mentioned the fact that the company utilizes nutrigenetics and an evergreen algorithm, which has never been done before.
 Rootine also utilizes regular blood testing in order to ensure your body is getting the right vitamins and nutrients it needs from your supplement on a three-month basis.

 In addition to these unique attributes, Rootine’s vitamins themselves are noticeably different from other supplements you might see.
 They aren’t condensed into pills, powder, or capsules.
 Instead, they are packed into microbeads and packaged into small packets.

 These microbeads can be absorbed much more easily than pills or capsules.
 This delivery system was developed to provide exact dosing, ideal bioavailability, and easier swallowing.